-Our Board Certified Surgeon Dr. Jan MacDonald, performs orthopedic and soft tissues surgeries daily.
+Our Board Certified Surgeon, Dr. Jan MacDonald, performs orthopedic and soft tissue surgeries.

 Once referred, your pet has a nose to tail examination with Dr. MacDonald to assess whether or not a surgical procedure is indicated.
 After a thorough discussion, you, your regular veterinarian, and Dr. MacDonald will decide what steps are to be taken to provide your pet with the best care possible.